bacpop/bacpop-website/content/blog/mutspect.md

 Finally, while UMAP and other clustering algorithms are extremely useful to quickly get an idea about data like mutational spectra, it might be useful to apply other statistical approaches, including perhaps those from machine-learning, to deconvolute relationships between a sample's (or cluster's) mutational spectrum and associated biological or ecological information.
 This might ultimately lead to potential predictive models whereby one might be able to estimate phenotypes, ecological niches, or active mutagenic forces more broadly, using patterns of mutation, something that would be quite useful in outbreak surveillance and the genomic epidemiology of emerging or nosocomial pathogens.

+---
+> Thanks to Sophie Belman ([Bentley Lab](https://bentleygroup.sanger.ac.uk/) at the Sanger Institute) for initiating this project, Chris Ruis for his help and discussions regarding MutTui, and John for guiding the project!
+---
 ### References and Links

 [^1]: [Pfeifer, G. P. & Besaratinia, A. Mutational spectra of human cancer.
 Hum Genet 125, 493–506 (2009).](https://doi.org/10.1007%2Fs00439-009-0657-2)